Optimal Training of Fair Predictive Models: Introduction

 Predictive models trained on imperfect data are increasingly being used in socially-impactful settings.
 Predictions (such as risk scores) have been used to inform high-stakes decisions in criminal justice \citep{Perry2013policing}, healthcare \citep{Kappen2018Clinical}, and finance \citep{Khandani2010Finance}.
 While automation may bring many potential benefits -- such as speed and accuracy -- it is also fraught with risks.
 Predictive models introduce two dangers in particular: the illusion of objectivity and violation of fairness norms.
 Predictive models may appear to be ``neutral,'' since humans are less involved and because they are products of a seemingly impartial optimization process.
 However, predictive models are trained on data that reflects the structural inequities, historical disparities, and other imperfections of our society.
 Often data includes sensitive attributes (e.g., race, gender, age, disability status), or proxies for such attributes.
 A particular worry in the context of data-driven decision-making is ``perpetuating injustice,'' which occurs when unfair dependence between sensitive features and outcomes is maintained, introduced, or reinforced by automated tools.

 We study how to construct fair predictive models by correcting for the unfair causal dependence of predicted outcomes on sensitive features.
-We work with the proposed fairness criteria in \cite{NabiShpitser18Fair}, where the authors propose that fair prediction requires imposing hard constraints on the predictive model in the form of restricting certain causal path-specific effects.
-Impermissible pathways are user-specified and context-specific, hence require input from policymakers, legal experts, or the general public.
-Some alternative but also causally-motivated constrained prediction methods are proposed in \cite{Kusner17fair, zhang18fairness, chiappa2018path}.
+We work with the proposed fairness criteria in \cite{NabiShpitser18Fair}, where the fair prediction requires imposing hard constraints on the predictive model in the form of restricting certain causal path-specific effects.
+Impermissible pathways are user-specified and context-specific, hence the framework requires input from policymakers, legal experts, or the general public.
+Some alternative but also causally-motivated constrained prediction methods are proposed in \citet{Kusner17fair, zhang18fairness, chiappa2018path}.
 For a survey and discussion of distinct fairness criteria (both causal and associative) see \cite{mitchell2018prediction}.

 We advance the state of the art in two ways.
 First, we give a novel reparameterization of the observed data likelihood in which unfair path-specific effects appear directly as parameters.
 This allows us to greatly simplify the constrained optimization problem, which has previously required complex or inefficient algorithms.
 Second, we demonstrate how tools from the empirical likelihood literature \citep{OwenEL} can be readily adapted to construct hybrid (semi-parametric) observed data likelihoods that satisfy given fairness criteria.
-With this approach, the entire likelihood is constrained, rather than only part of the likelihood as in past proposals \citep{NabiShpitser18Fair}.
+With this approach, the entire likelihood is constrained, rather than only part of the likelihood as in past proposals.
 As a result, we use the data more efficiently and achieve better performance.
 Finally, we show how both innovations may be combined into a single procedure.